odestry/theme-pwa/README.md

 [About](#about) |
 [License](#license)

-An example theme with Support for PWAs and service workers.
+An example theme with built-in support for Progressive Web Apps (PWAs) and service workers.
+To ensure optimal functionality, make sure to configure all necessary files within the settings and assets folders.
+Please be aware that some browsers, such as Safari, do not support PWAs.

 ## Usage